ikmb-denbi/genome-annotation/docs/README.md

 # Genome Annotation - Documentation

-The NF-hints documentation is split into the following files:

 1. [Installation and configuration](installation.md)
 2. [Running the pipeline](usage.md)
 3. [Output and how to interpret the results](output.md)